abraunegg/onedrive/docs/USAGE.md

 Syncing changes from OneDrive ...
 Sync with OneDrive is complete
 ```
-**Note:** The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occuring which is triggered by 'monitor_fullscan_frequency'.
+**Note:** The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occurring which is triggered by 'monitor_fullscan_frequency'.

 #### min_notify_changes
 This option defines the minimum number of pending incoming changes necessary to trigger a desktop notification.
 This allows controlling the frequency of notifications.